 We begin our 2-day boat journey down the Mekong River with plenty of space to lay back and enjoy the river views – jungled hills, people fishing, kids playing on the riverbanks.
 Our last day on the river takes us past the Pak Ou Caves, believed to be the most spiritually significant site in Laos and containing hundreds of Buddha images, before continuing to Luang Prabang.

-From Luang Prabang we embark on a 4-day trek through a remote region of northern Laos, overnighting in ethnic minority villages.
-We'll develop our resilience, our teamwork and our understanding of life in marginalized rural communities.
+From Luang Prabang we embark on a 4-day trek through a remote region of northern Laos.
+We'll develop our resilience, our team work and our understanding of life in rural communities.
 In the evenings, we will listen to fascinating folktales about the origins of the Khmu and Hmong people, practice a few local Lao phrases, pick up a game of football or volleyball with some of the village children, and perform a baci or other traditional ceremony.
-During this trekking, we will be amazed at the villages nestled into steep hillsides as we hike through rice paddies, tropical jungle, and limestone mountains.
-On our final day, we will return to Luang Prabang for some rest and relaxation.
+During this trekking, we will be amazed at the villages nestled into steep hillsides as we hike through rice paddies, tropical jungle and limestone mountains.
+On our final day we will return to Luang Prabang for some rest and relaxation.

 You’ll have some time to plan before commencing the student-led section of the program between Hanoi and Hoi An.
 We will split the group in half, with one instructor accompanying each small group.
 Each group is given a budget and date they need to arrive in Hoi An.
-Then each group plans and executes their own travels and manages their budget.
+Then each group plans and executes their own travels and manages their budget for 6 days.

 Wandering the streets of Hoi An, you really feel embraced by history.
-The town now has UNESCO World Heritage status and its old houses, quiet streets, and covered bridges are being preserved and restored.
-Hoi An is renowned for its diverse architectural heritage, masterful tailors, abundant silks, and superb cuisine.
+The town now has UNESCO World Heritage status and its old houses, quiet streets and covered bridges are being preserved and restored.
+Hoi An is renowned for its diverse architectural heritage, masterful tailors, abundant silks and superb cuisine.
 While we’re here, we will use local ingredients to cook our own authentic Vietnamese dishes during a cooking workshop!
 We’ll finish our time in Vietnam by visiting the historical Cu Chi Tunnels used by the Viet Cong during WWII and get some final exploration in before heading to our next destination: Cambodia!

 After our reenergizing two days - It’s time to head to Temple Town, otherwise known as Siem Reap!
-We will start our day to watch the sunrise over Angkor Wat.
-After exploring the inside of this incredible temple, we will head to Ta Phrom Temple, made famous by the Tomb Raider movie!
+We will start our day by watching the sunrise over Angkor Wat.
+We’ll learn all about the religious history of this incredible architectural wonder, along with many others, such as Ta Phrom Temple, made famous by the Tomb Raider movie!
 This beautiful temple has been reclaimed by nature, with trees and plants growing throughout.

-It’s time to say goodbye to peaceful Kampot and head back to Thailand.
-After a visit to quick visit to Bangkok, we will travel to Khao Sok National Park.
-Khao Sok National Park is a remnant of the oldest and most diverse rainforest in the world and is home to the largest flower in the world.
-Based from our very own treehouse, hidden amongst the jungles of this National Park, we will explore the area.
-We spend our days hiking and exploring this lush green jungle environment.
+It’s time to say goodbye to Siem Reap and head back to Thailand.
+After a quick visit to Bangkok, we will travel to Khao Sok National Park.
+Khao Sok National Park is a remnant of the oldest and most diverse rainforest in the world, and is home to the largest flower in the world.
+Based in our very own treehouse, hidden amongst the jungles of this National Park, we will explore the area.
+We will spend our days hiking and exploring this lush green jungle environment.
 It’s also time to open your mind and free your soul with a full day of yoga and meditation.
 There isn’t a place in the world more perfect to find inner peace than Khao Sok National Park.
-Bursting with beauty and tranquility, you’re sure to find your peace here
+Bursting with beauty and tranquility, you’re sure to find your peace here.

 Say goodbye to the jungle and hello to the beach as we head back down South to Railay Beach!
 Railay is a peninsula on the mainland only accessible by boat, surrounded by stunning limestone cliffs, jungle and the clear waters of the Andaman Sea.
 It’s one like no other, and you are sure to fall in love with its golden sand and crystal clear water!
 We’ll also head over to the famous peninsula of Railay beach.
-Get high with a bit of rock climbing before taking out a kayak to explore the islands.
+We’ll go rock climbing before taking out a kayak to explore the islands.

-A short boat ride to Krabi and a flight to Bangkok signal our return home.
-It’s been a wild ride and now it’s time to bid farewell to Thailand, your new friends, and your guide, as you hop on board your flight and head off on your next adventure, wherever that may take you!
-In the evening we will enjoy a final night dinner, to reflect on our time in Thailand, share hugs, laughter, memories, and photos.
+It’s been a wild ride and now it’s time to bid farewell to Thailand, your new friends, and your guide, as you hop on board your flight in Krabi and head off on your next adventure, wherever that may take you!
+In the evening we will enjoy a final night dinner, to reflect on our time in Thailand, share hugs, laughter, memories and photos.

 *Each week there will be some designated free time so that you can catch up on email, laundry, rest, and explore independently with others in the group.